-Payment methods are no longer limited to magstripe or EMV chip cards.
-Near-Field Communication or NFC technology in phones and smartwatches has enabled us to carry around virtual cards and money.
+Payments are no longer limited to magstripe or EMV chip cards.
+Near-Field Communication or NFC technology in phones and smartwatches has enabled us to carry around virtual cards and money in our regular devices.
 Therefore, your POS system will require connections with NFC enabled payment terminals.

-Hardware aside, the retail portal software will be able to create invoices and have your accounting related integrations.
+Hardware aside, the retail portal software will be able to create invoices and have your accounting specifics integrated.
 It will be able to accept payments via multiple payment gateways.
 Another useful function that it can have is coupons and promotions.
-You can apply coupon codes for discounts on the bills during discount campaigns.
+You can apply a coupon code for discounts on the bills during discount campaigns.

 2. Customer Directory

 With a CRM customer portal in the form of a retail portal, you can run a membership program for your customers.
-Your members can get special benefits like priority supply and first access to sales, point collection credit and longer exchange and return periods.
+Members can get special benefits like priority supply and first access to sales, point collection credit and longer exchange and return periods.
 With a customer directory, you can also note down their frequent purchases, and product specifications.
-You can notify them once a product they wanted is back in stock.
+You can notify them once a product they want is back in stock.
 And the use cases are countless.

 If you don’t want to have a membership program, you can use a customer directory for your walk-in customers as well.
-This can help you build lists for future email campaigns and ad campaigns that can help you understand your customers and their needs.
-This can open doors for targeted marketing for you which can impact on your sales substantially.
+This can help you build future email campaigns and ad campaigns that can help you understand your customers and their needs.
+Targeted marketing begins when you know whom to target.

 3. Employee Management

-The retail portal can have an integrated employee management system which can only unlock to employees.
+The retail portal can have an integrated employee management system.
+This way it can only unlock for employees.
 These systems can work as employee check-in, check out systems too.
 Another thing that you can track is, which employee was on duty when each item was sold.
 This makes it easier to check employee performance.

-You can also assign role-based access of this portal to your employees.
+You can also assign role-based access to this portal to your employees.
 Everyone can have access to invoice generation, catalog management, inventory view access and modification rights to the customer directory.
-On the other hand, managerial employees can have rights to approve leaves, arrange shifts for other employees and create sales reports.
+Whereas managerial employees can have rights to approve leaves, arrange shifts for other employees and create sales reports.